pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 *Startup.m* script auto-generated on all service machines intended for the users of inelastic experiments, enables Herbert/Horace code when Matlab starts.

-The details of the packages installation and deoployment on the ISIS machines are provided in [ISIS Release Process documentation](11_ISIS_release.md)
+The details of the packages installation and deployment on the ISIS machines are provided in [ISIS Release Process documentation](11_ISIS_release.md)

 As soon as release branch is tagged and created in the repository according to